-Article 43.
+Article 52.
 Provisional arrest

-- The requested State Party may, upon being satisfied that the circumstances so warrant and are urgent and at the request of the requesting State Party, take a person whose extradition is sought and who is present in its territory into custody or take other appropriate measures to ensure his or her presence at extradition proceedings.101 - The request for provisional arrest shall contain the information referred to in article 42, paragraph subparagraphs (a) and (b), a description of the crime giving rise to the request and underlying facts, a statement of the existence of documents referred to in article 42 and a statement that a formal request for extradition of the person sought will follow. - 3.
+- 1. The requested State Party may, upon being satisfied that the circumstances so warrant and are urgent and at the request of the requesting State Party, take a person whose extradition is sought and who is present in its territory into custody or take other appropriate measures to ensure his or her presence at extradition proceedings. - 2.
+The request for provisional arrest shall contain the information referred to in article 50, paragraph 2, subparagraphs (a) and (b), a description of the crime giving rise to the request and underlying facts, a statement of the existence of documents referred to in article 50 and a statement that a formal request for extradition of the person sought will follow. - 3.
 The requested State Party shall, without undue delay, inform the requesting State Party of the result of its handling of the request. - 4.
 Provisional arrest shall be terminated if, within a period of sixty days after the arrest of the person sought, the requested State Party has not received the formal request for extradition.
 The possibility of provisional release at any time is not excluded, but the requested State Party shall take any measures which it considers necessary to prevent the escape of the person sought. - 5.
-The termination of provisional arrest pursuant to paragraph 4 shall not prejudice the re-arrest and his or her subsequent extradition of the person sought if the requested State Party has subsequently received the formal request for extradition.
+The termination of provisional arrest pursuant to paragraph 4 shall not prejudice the rearrest and the subsequent extradition if the requested State Party has subsequently received the formal request for extradition.